 As you may already know, I’ve spent a fair amount of time in the Canadian Arctic.
-Specifically, I lived in Nunavut for four months in 2015 and completely fell in love with the place.
-I returned again in 2019 years for a week long vacation, shocking my friends and family because Nunavut was such an expensive and inaccessible place to visit for a mere seven days.
+I lived in Nunavut for four months in 2015 and completely fell in love with the place.
+I returned again in 2019 for a week-long vacation, shocking my friends and family because wasn’t it incredibly expensive and inaccessible to visit Nunavut for a mere seven days?

-This is where most people are incorrect however.
-While visiting the North Pole or joining an arctic wild safari will cost you more or less your first born child, a visit to the capital city will give you a taste of the arctic without breaking your budget.
+But this is where most people are incorrect.
+While visiting the North Pole or joining an arctic wild safari will cost you more or less your firstborn child, a visit to the capital city will give you a taste of the arctic without breaking your budget.

-Iqaluit, the capital city of Nunavut, isn’t exactly remote wilderness, but it still has expansively colourful tundra in the summer and frozen sea ice in the winter.
-And it’s much, much more accessible.
+Iqaluit, the capital city of Nunavut, is a bustling town in the middle of the wilderness.
+It still has expansively colourful tundra in the summer and frozen sea ice in the winter, and it’s much, much more accessible than the high arctic.

 In this post, I’m going to provide you with some tips on how to visit Nunavut on the cheap.

 How to get cheap flights to Iqaluit, Nunavut